pgherveou/mongoosefiller/README.md

 denormalization plugin for mongoose

-This plugins populate and keep updated references to documents in other collection.
+This plugins helps you create denormalized document by copying under the hood references from other collection and keeping them up to date.

 ## Installation